Wollongong: Arts

 Wollongong maintains an active arts scene.
 In the area of music the city is home to various music and jazz ensembles.
 The Wollongong Conservatorium of Music provides musical tuition for instruments and voice in classical, jazz and contemporary styles.
 It is one of the largest regional conservatoriums in Australia and located in the historic Gleniffer Brae Manor House, part of the Wollongong Botanic Gardens.

 The local professional theatre company, Merrigong Theatre Company, is located at the Illawarra Performing Arts Centre.
 Merrigong also manages the city's key civic and community venue, the Wollongong Town Hall, and presents a diverse range of events in the heart of the city.
 Other local theatre groups include The Arcadians, The Phoenix Theatre and Wollongong Workshop Theatre.

+Yours and Owls festival is Wollongong's biggest annual music festival which attracts tens of thousands of people and international performers.
+The first edition was in 2014.
+In 2025, it hosted 30,000 people.

+The popular 1990s stoner rock band Tumbleweed were formed and based in Wollongong, as are surf rock duo Hockey Dad.

 The annual Wollongong Eisteddfod showcases local talent in music, theatre and dance.

 The Wollongong Art Gallery houses a significant collection of the art of the Illawarra, contemporary Australian, Aboriginal and Asian art.

-The popular 1990s stoner rock band Tumbleweed were formed and based in Wollongong, as are Surf-Rock duo Hockey Dad.

-Yours and Owls Festival is an annual music festival that attracts 12,000 people and features the best up and coming Australian and international bands.
+Wollongong also hosts Wonderwalls, an annual street art festival featuring local and internationally acclaimed street artists.

 Cyrus Villanueva, winner of the seventh season of The X Factor Australia, was born and raised in Wollongong.

-Wollongong also hosts Wonderwalls, an annual street art festival featuring local and internationally acclaimed street artists.